 - Axles

-The wheel bearings require a bit more TLC because you’ll need to pack grease inside of them.
+Wheel bearings require a bit more TLC because you’ll need to pack them with grease.
 While wearing disposable gloves, place some grease in your hand and work it into each bearing.
 Start at the larger end of the bearing until you notice grease coming through the smaller end.
+Replace the wheel hubs if they’re wobbly, noisy, or worn.
+It’s a messy job, so bring the hand cleaner or leave it to a NAPA AUTOPRO.

-Not all grease can be used on all wheel bearings.
-Check the manufacturer’s recommendation for what kind of grease to use on your particular trailer.
+Check the manufacturer’s recommendation for what kind of grease to use on your trailer.

 Make Trailer Maintenance a Habit

 Follow this maintenance routine at the beginning and end of trailer season to help prevent surprises when you most need your trailer.
-Always check the quality of your towing accessories, as well, such as safety straps and chains.
+Nobody wants to be camping beside the highway on a road trip.

 For more information on safe towing, check out this article.
 If you plan to use a trailer during the winter, check out this post for some snow-specific trailer tips.